xdevplatform/search-tweets-python/examples/api_example.rst

 There is a function that formats search API rules into valid json queries called ``gen_rule_payload``.
-It has sensible defaults, such as pulling more tweets per call than the default 100 (but note that a sandbox environment can only have a max of 100 here, so if you get errors, please check this) not including dates, and defaulting to hourly counts when using the counts api.
+It has sensible defaults, such as pulling more Tweets per call than the default 100 (but note that a sandbox environment can only have a max of 100 here, so if you get errors, please check this) not including dates, and defaulting to hourly counts when using the counts api.
 Discussing the finer points of